yiannislevy/Sensor-Dataset-Preprocessing/README.md

 - `left_handed_subjects`: A list of subject IDs that are left handed.
 - `file_format`: Format of the file to be saved.
 Can choose between parquet, pickle, csv.

-## Documentation

-Documentation for the project can be found in the `docs` directory (pending).

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Mandometer Time Alignment
+## Mandometer Manual Time Alignment Instructions

 Since mandometer does not offer the option to save timestamp data along weight (in grams) we devised a manual way to do so in order to align the weight data with the sensor data, using video recordings.
 The following steps are required: